fatcatdog/fatcatdog.github.io/my-app/src/blogRepo/javascriptAndTheBrowser/index.md

 <img height="400" src="../javascriptAndTheBrowser/indexFileShowingNoScript.png" alt="Index.html file in sources tab in Chrome dev tools">

 Click the file called index on the left side of the page.
 By default, browsers attempt to open up the index.html file located at the root of the web application folder upon loading assets from a URL.
-If you see anything like “<noscript>You need to enable JavaScript to run this app.</noscript>” Chances are that website is using additional JavaScript on the front end to instruct the web application to render the website.
+If you see anything like “<noscript>You need to enable JavaScript to run this app.</noscript>” Chances are that website is using additional JavaScript on the front end to instruct the web application how to render the website.
 Some users disable JavaScript in their browsers, so this message will be rendered to the user if this is the case for them.
-If we see any "function"s in between any <script> and </script> tag, like we do in the above screenshot, that look like JavaScript to me as well!
+If we see any "function"s in between any <script> and </script> tag, like we do in the above screenshot, that looks like JavaScript to me as well!

 <img height="45" src="../javascriptAndTheBrowser/showingImportCSSSHeets.png" alt="Index.html file showing css imports">